ian807b/distributed-minimum-spanning-tree/README.md

 Generate a graph using graph_generator.cpp.
 You can adjust the number of vertices and the maximum weight of edge.
 Keep in mind that setting the maximum too high can cause an overflow.

+> Warning: Suggested minimum number of vertices is 10000, but it will take quite a lot of time to generate the text file.

 Running "make" will compile the program and generate 3 executables.

 Sample commands: